Breton language: Geographic distribution and dialects

-Breton is spoken mainly in Lower Brittany, but also in a more dispersed way in Upper Brittany (where it is spoken alongside Gallo and French), and in areas around the world that have Breton emigrants.
+Breton is spoken mainly in Lower Brittany but also in a more dispersed way in Upper Brittany (where it is spoken alongside Gallo and French), and in areas around the world that have Breton emigrants.

-The four traditional dialects of Breton correspond to medieval bishoprics rather than to linguistic divisions.
+The four traditional dialects of Breton correspond to medieval bishoprics, rather than to linguistic divisions.
 They are leoneg (léonard, of the county of Léon), tregerieg (trégorrois, of Trégor), kerneveg (cornouaillais, of Cornouaille), and gwenedeg (vannetais, of Vannes).
-Guérandais was spoken up to the beginning of the 20th century in the region of Guérande and Batz-sur-Mer.
-There are no clear boundaries between the dialects because they form a dialect continuum, varying only slightly from one village to the next.
+Gwerranneg (guérandais, of Guérande) was spoken up to the beginning of the 20th century in the region of Guérande and Batz-sur-Mer.
+There are no clear boundaries between the dialects because they form a dialect continuum and vary only slightly from one village to the next.
 Gwenedeg, however, requires a little study to be intelligible with most of the other dialects.
 Due to this difficulty in intelligibility, the Glottolog project split the Gwenedeg dialects into a separate language entry from the KLT Breton dialects in v5.2 under the name Vannetais.